GGxcollab/ObsidianVault/SC-300/Plan, Implement, and Administer Condicional Access.md

 	- ![[Pasted image 20240821150732.png]]
 - ## Benefits of using app protection policies (MDM/MAM)
 	- Protecting your company data at the app levell
+	- End-user productivity isn't affected, and policies don't apply when using the app in a personal context
+	- App protection policies ensure that the